akornatskyy/wheezy.http/doc/testing.rst

 use case to initialize form with parameters passed, submit form and return any errors found back.

+Consider use :py:class:`~wheezy.http.functional.PageMixin` to simplify form submit use cases.

 Functional Mixin
 ~~~~~~~~~~~~~~~~
 Functional mixin is more high level actor.
 While considered to be developed as